ucsd-cse30-f17/pa4-public/README.md

 #### 2.8 `int bst_totalLength(struct BST* bst)`
 This function should sum the lengths of all the keys in bst, and return this value (the "total length").
 #### 2.9 `void bst_deleteTree(struct BST* bst)`
 This function deletes the whole bst tree.
 Think about what was dynamically allocated in the tree, and be sure to deallocate it.
+#### Make sure to deallocate the bst itself as well.
 You can use valgrind to confirm that you have no memory leaks.

 ### IMPORTANT NOTE:
 Again, **do not** modify the signatures of any of the methods declared in `bst.h`.